Commitment to the nursing training of the future

 What are the current opportunities for training in nursing or other professions?

 We offer various training programmes for nursing and other professions at the hospital and at Gesundheitswelt Zollikerberg.
 There are apprenticeships such as healthcare specialist and business administrator, as well as higher specialist training to become a qualified nursing specialist HF or FH, FH midwife, HF radiology specialist, HF surgical technology, FH occupational therapy, FH physiotherapy, FH nutritional counselling and many more.
 A great option today is that after completing an apprenticeship, you can also go on to higher specialised training.
-We also offer various further training programmes: Further training to become a specialist, expert in anaesthesia care, emergency care, intensive care and more.
+We also offer various further training programmes: Further training to become a medical specialist, expert in anaesthesia care, emergency care, intensive care and others.
 The variety is huge.

 How and by whom are trainees supported?